Updated on February 11th, 2019 by Bob Ciura

-P&G has a very long history of raising dividends.
 Not only is it a Dividend Aristocrat, it is a Dividend King as well.
 The Dividend Kings have increased their dividends for 50+ consecutive years.
-There are just 23 Dividend Kings, including P&G. You can see all 23 Dividend Kings here.
+There are fewer than 25 Dividend Kings, including P&G. You can see all the Dividend Kings here.

 Procter & Gamble is one of the most well-known dividend stocks, largely due to this dividend history.
-However, the company’s poor recent revenue performance has led some investors to question the safety of its future dividend payments.
+The company’s poor recent revenue performance has led some investors to question the safety of its future dividend payments.
 You can watch a video analysis on Procter & Gamble’s dividend safety here:

 Things are looking up for the company.
 P&G recently completed a major overhaul of its product portfolio.
 It is now more focused and efficient, with renewed growth potential.